 Comments are welcome from any and all adoptees, but adoptees only.
+We are looking for substantial, meaty, thoughtful responses!
+One-worders, one-liners, emoticons will generally not be posted.
 Comments concerning the site are welcome in the Guest Registry.
 Thank you.

 So hip to adopt.
 A new generation of rainbow family.
 Am I being too cynical, or what?
 Adoptees, what are your thoughts on this millennial web t.v. fare? https://fusion.kinja.com/the-viola-davis-backed-racism-battling-detective-sitco-1796256983

 I’ll keep this short.
 At this time last year I found out my story and visited my mother’s crypt where I keened for the one I cannot remember.
 At the same time, my cousin’s father contacted my eldest half-brother, hoping to establish a connection.
 My half-brother rejected this, we imagine due to worries about someone […]

 One of my former students had a lengthy review of the movie Lion in her Twitter feed, and I was really taken with her analysis of the movie.
 I thought I’d open up a discussion on the film here.
 Did you see it?
 Will you see it?
 What did you think of it?

 Colin Kaepernick was a mixed-race newborn when he was adopted transracially in Wisconsin close to three decades ago.
 He has been candid concerning his experiences growing up different, as a perceived-as black young man.
 Recently he was in the news for refusing to stand up for the national anthem during a football game [link].
 There’s […]

 It’s been two months since I’ve returned Stateside, and once again I am acutely aware of my sense of belonging in this country.
 In the corners of New Jersey that I grew up in, I am luckily not made aware of my “painted bird” [link] status.
 But trips to Eastern Pennsylvania (where my brothers live) […]